Ciarán O'Keeffe

-Ciarán James O'Keeffe (born 21 March 1971) is an English Chartered psychologist specialising in parapsychology and forensic psychology.
-Ciarán attended John Hampden Grammar school in High Wycombe, Buckinghamshire.
-He is currently employed at Bucks New University.
-He has held a research associate position at the University of Toulouse II – Le Mirail and also an online tutor position at Derby University.
+Ciarán O'Keeffe is a British–Swiss chartered psychologist specialising in parapsychology and forensic psychology.
+Ciarán attended John Hampden Grammar School in High Wycombe, Buckinghamshire.
+He is currently employed at Buckingham New University.
+He has held research associate position at the University of Toulouse II – Le Mirail and the University of Paris, as well as an online tutor position at Derby University.
 Previously employed at Liverpool Hope University, lecturing in psychology with a parapsychology component, O'Keeffe is a member of the Society for Psychical Research and an advisor to The Ghost Club.
 According to his own website, he completed his PhD at the University of Hertfordshire under the supervision of Richard Wiseman and Julia Buckroyd.

+Early life

+O'Keeffe was born in Norwich to a Swiss mother and an Irish father, and he grew up in Norfolk, Somerset and High Wycombe.

+His interest in parapsychology began when he started reading ghost and horror stories while growing up.
+He cites Edgar Allan Poe and H. P. Lovecraft among his favourite authors.
+He was also inspired by the British television series Arthur C. Clarke's Mysterious World and the Ghostbusters films.